Want to engage in undergraduate research but don’t know where to start?

 The Getting Started Workshop Series includes three informative and interactive workshops designed to provide comprehensive research training and instruction.
-Workshops include: Getting Started in UR, Researching a Mentor and Developing an Undergraduate Research Project, and Working the Problem: Research Skills
+Workshops include: Getting Started in UR, Researching a Mentor and Marketing Yourself and Working the Problem: Creative Research Skills

 Getting Started in Undergraduate Research Workshop

 This interactive workshop provides a comprehensive overview of the entire undergraduate research process at USF.
 Students will learn about the types of research opportunities available, how to network with potential mentors, and how to get credit for research experiences.
 Students who attend the Getting Started workshop are added to the Undergraduate Research Interest Group Canvas organization, which contains a listing of current research opportunities.